Is your home ready to survive winter?

 While you’re away

-If you’re planning to be away from your home during the heating season, arrange to have someone you trust check on your home and maintain your heating system daily.
+If you’re planning to be away from your home during the cold season, arrange to have someone you trust check on your home and maintain your heating system daily.
+Most insurance contracts have a clause requiring this in order to maintain your protection.
 Ask your insurance advisor before you go away about what you can do to protect your home.

 point-v02-9